-LIFC2-N 2-5S 18W LiIon/LiFePo4 Charger
+LIFC2-N 2-4S 18W LiIon/LiPo Charger

-2-5S LiIon/LiFePo4 Buck-Boost Charger With USB-C Input
+2-4S LiIon/LiPo Buck-Boost Charger With USB-C Input

 This small breakout board is a highly flexible charger for 2-4S LiIon battery packs.

 It can be powered via USB-C port or via a fixed input voltage in the range of 5-20V.
-The board supports USB-PD, and when you power it via its USB-C input, it automatically negotiates the most efficient input voltage.
+The board supports USB-PD, and when you power it via its USB-C input, it automatically negotiates the most efficient input voltage:

 Overview

-This board is a Chinese product with an unknown (and undocumented) power management chip.
-Considering its price (around €2.00), it is an excellent value and may be your one-stop solution to charge 2-5S LiIon/LiPo/LiFePo4 battery packs conveniently via USB.
+This board uses an unknown (and undocumented) power management chip.
+Considering its price (around €2.00) and its specs, it is an excellent value.

 This is a charger only: the USB-C port is unidirectional and can be used for charging only.
 This board is not a discharger.
 If you want to built a power bank and supply USB power from your battery pack, look at charger-discharger boards.